 In accordance with the Kansas Board of Regents policy, students who are at least 60 years of age may audit (no-credit) regular lecture or certain group activity courses – when there is space available and for which they meet the prerequisites – without payment of tuition and student fees, campus infrastructure and support fees, and technology and transportation fees.
 Occasionally, a course may have incidental costs for supplies needed to participate in class activities.
 In those cases, auditors will be responsible for those expenses.

 Prerequisites include admission to graduate school for graduate courses, and program admission for courses in which program admission is required of all students.

-Senior citizens must present a Medicare card or driver’s license to validate age.
-A special senior citizen registration is held after the first day of classes.
-Senior citizens desiring college credit or the assurance of space in specific courses may enroll and pay full fees during regular registration.
+Kansas residents aged 60 years and older must present a Medicare card or driver’s license to validate age.
+A special registration is held after the first day of classes.
+Kansas residents aged 60 years and older desiring college credit or the assurance of space in specific courses may enroll and pay full fees during regular registration.